-Passing on knowledge and tradition… The incredible variety of shapes, colours and scents of the plants in the Jardin des Plantes, open to the public for almost 400 years, is itself the medium for disseminating knowledge and conservation.
-Welcome to a haven of incomparable beauty in France.
+Transmission as a tradition...
+In the Jardin des Plantes, which has been open to the public for almost 400 years, the exceptional diversity of plants in terms of shape, colour and fragrance allows you to deepen your knowledge of botany and plant conservation.
+Welcome to a unique haven of beauty in France.

 From generation to generation

-When you walk around the Jardin des Plantes, think back to those who have gone before you… Although scientists and gardeners shaped this garden, it was flirtatious girls, dandies, great ladies and unruly children who admired the glorious preserved nature in the capital’s only botanical garden, listed as a Historical Monument.
-But clear some space in your diary, for there isn’t enough time in just one visit to discover all the secrets of this place, which could become your favourite place for a walk!
+When you walk through the Jardin des Plantes, think of those who came before you...
+While scientists and gardeners have shaped this garden, coquettes, dandies, grand ladies and boisterous children have admired the proud and protected nature of the capital's first botanical garden, which is classified as a Monument historique and “Remarkable garden”.
+But make sure to free up your diary: a single visit is not enough to discover all the secrets of a place that could well become your favourite walk!

 For your eyes only